 A Tale of Two Halves

 A neutral-site, prime-time game quickly turned into a true home game for Florida State as they hosted the perennial giant-slayer Boise State football team.
 Florida State took a commanding 24-6 lead in the first quarter and it appeared as though the fairy tale season for Boise State was being chased out of Doak Campbell Stadium by a very speedy Seminole Squad.
 Florida State racked up 358 yards in the first half, torching the secondary for Boise State.
 Going into this game, the big story for the Broncos was the talent and experience of their defense, but it took them 30 minutes to come up with any answers.
-On only the second drive of the game, Tamorrian “Scary” Terry took a simple screen play from his own 25, turned on the jets, and took it 75 yards to the house, strengthening the grip on Boise State.
+On only the second drive of the game, Tamorrian “Scary” Terry took a simple screen pass from his own 25, turned on the jets, and took it 75 yards to the house, strengthening the grip on Boise State.
 Taking advantage of a Florida State fumble, the Broncos marched down the field and answered with a touchdown of their own.
 Kendall Briles and his pass-happy Seminole offense hardly blinked, allowing James Blackman to burn the secondary yet again with a 58 yard strike to Keyshawn Helton for 58 yards regaining a 31-13 lead But remember, it isn’t over until its over.
 Shortly before halftime, Boise State marched down the field and true freshman quarterback, Hank Bachmeir, threw a touchdown to Akilian Butler, but the play was called back due to illegal touching by Butler by stepping out of the back of the endzone and being the first one to touch the ball.
 The Broncos settled for a field goal and went into halftime down 31-19.

 23 Unanswered Points, 68 Total Yards, Comeback for the Win